“Welcome to the Home Page for our small website”

 After our years in employment in career guidance services, both publicly-funded and in private businesses, we decided in 2005 to set up on our own as a registered Partnership to offer professional advice and consultancy on education & skills.

 The name we chose for our business Partnership came from our location – we live in the North Yorkshire village of Thrintoft.
 Our home is the actual boundary of the village limits and was built on the outfield of the former boundary of the old village cricket pitch.
-Added to this, we are passionate cricket followers (as you’ll also see when you view our introductory profiles and ‘more about us’).
+Added to this, we’re passionate cricket followers (as you’ll also see when you view our introductory profiles and ‘more about us’).

 So the name of our business Partnership chose itself, and our friends at Mosaique Design (of Tewkesbury in Gloucestershire) readily arranged especially captured cricket-related photos for our new corporate image.

 This Home Page enables you to click links above to view professional introductions to each of us – and to a section giving more personal information about us.
 We hope that you find these helpful.
-As you’ll see, from the top of this page there’s also a link to enable you to make direct contact with us.
+As you’ll see, from the top of this page, there’s also a link to enable you to make direct contact with us.